• Use Cases

 Page completion onboarding sequences

-See how onboarding milestones can drive lifecycle automation from the product event itself.
+Example of onboarding milestones driving lifecycle automation from the product event itself.

 Open link